-Personal support workers are individuals who have undergone specialized training in order to provide supportive care to patients or clients.
-PSWs are responsible for ensuring the physical and psycho-social well-being of the person/people that they care for.
-It is an important role to their patients, the patients’ family, and the community overall.
+Personal support workers (PSWs) have undergone specialized training to provide supportive care to patients or clients.
+They are responsible for ensuring the physical and psycho-social well-being of the person/people they care for, which is vital to their patients, their families, and the community.

-Recently, however, with more PSWs retiring than new PSW graduates stepping into the field, there is a growing demand for PSWs in Canada.
-One of the possible reasons for this is that the benefits of this career are not well-known.
+Today, more PSW jobs are opening than new PSW graduates stepping into the field.
+There’s a growing demand for PSWs in Canada, with over 34,500 new job openings expected through 2031.
+One possible reason for this is that the benefits of this career are not well-known.
 In truth, becoming a personal support worker, like many careers in healthcare, is highly stable and offers competitive salaries.
-But an even lesser-known benefit is that PSWs actually have various work environments that they can choose from.
+However, an even lesser-known benefit is that PSWs have various work environments from which they can choose.

-In this article, we will talk about two common work environments or PSW career paths: home care vs. nursing homes.
+This article will discuss two common work environments or PSW career paths: home care and nursing homes.

 Let’s get started!